Feelings in Finance—Your Empowerment Guide

 Learn to Keep Your Spending in Check

 Another way we use our money is as a coping mechanism for life’s difficulties.
 When we’ve had a bad day at work, we might stop by the bar on the way home and drink a few beers.
-Or if we’re stressed with a big problem, it can feel good to order something soothing from Amazon.
-Spending feels good.
+Or if we’re stressed with a big problem, it can feel good to order something online.
+For many of us, spending money feels good.

-It isn’t inherently wrong to spend money to cope with life.
-If you budget for it.
+It isn’t inherently wrong to spend money to cope with life—if you budget for it appropriately.
 If you’re spending outside of your budget and find yourself short on bill money, it’s time to reassess your situation.

 Figure out your spending triggers.
-Keep a diary of spending.
-Anytime you make a purchase outside of your usual budget (ie food, gas, groceries, and any other essentials), write down what you felt about the purchase and if there were any events preceding the purchase that were stressful.
+Keep a diary of your spending.
+Anytime you make a purchase outside of your usual budget (i.e. food, gas, groceries, and any other essentials), write down how you felt about the purchase and if there were any events preceding the purchase that were stressful.

 If you do this for a month or two, you’ll have a pretty good idea of where you spend money emotionally.
 Now comes the hard part.
 You’ll need to come up with free, compatible substitutes for those moments when you really want to spend money.